How Much Does Renters Insurance Cost in New York?

 Progressive

 Progressive is an insurance provider known for its car insurance.
-Along with 24/7 customer support, Progressive’s renters insurance offers a large range of discounts.
+Along with 24/7 customer support, Progressive’s renters insurance offers an extensive range of discounts.

 If you bundle your renters with an auto policy, you can get a 5% discount.

-Opting out of paper documents and getting them by email also allows you for a discount.
+Opting out of paper documents and getting them by email also allows for a discount.

 You will get a discount if you start your insurance at least three days after receiving your quote.